nataddrho/digiball_windows/README.md

 # DigiBallScanner
 Windows command-line tool for scanning DigiBall devices with Bluetooth LE, and generating images (.png) of tip contact position and statistics when new shots are detected.
 The images can be used as overlays for streaming software such as OBS.
+Adding a video delay of 6s (or more) to the main feed will cause the generated graphics to appear slightly before the player shoots.
+This may be desirable.

 ### Requirements: